aco/react-native-score-rating/README.md

 }

 ```
 Note: Text is a custom component to demonstrate coloring.
 You have absolute control in the icon rendered -- styling included.
+It can be any range of components you wish.